securesauce/precaution-beta/.github/ISSUE_TEMPLATE/---question.md

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your question.

 **Other comments or additional context**

-Add any other context about the problem here.
+If you have something else to say or any other context about your question write it here.